Bazzinga/django-rest-framework-oauth2-provider-example/README.md

-django-rest-framework-oauth2-provider
+django-rest-framework-oauth2-provider-example
 ===================
-Working example of django-rest-framework using OAuth2 authentication (django-oauth2-provider).
+Working example of django-rest-framework using OAuth2Authentication (django-oauth2-provider) and SessionAuthentication.

 ## Install
 Clone this repo, set up a virtualenv: